Lightstreamer/Lightstreamer-example-StockList-client-ios/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer iOS Client Library version 3.0.0-beta or newer.
+* Code compatible with Lightstreamer iOS Client Library version 3.0.0-beta or newer.
 * For Lightstreamer Allegro (+ iOS Client API support), Presto, Vivace.
+Server compatibility depends on the iOS Client Library in use, which is specified in the `Podfile`:
+  * By default the project uses iOS Client Library version 4.0.0, which requires a Server version 7.0 b2 or newer.
+  * Use iOS Client Library version 3.0.1 for compatibility with Server version 6.1.
 * For a version of this example compatible with Lightstreamer iOS Client API version 1.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-ios/tree/latest-for-client-1.x).